-No dividends have been declared for the Preferred Shares for the periods presented.
+No dividends were declared for the periods presented.

 After the preferential dividends relating to the Preferred Shares above have been paid in full or declared and set apart in any fiscal year of the Company, any additional dividends available may be declared in that fiscal year for the ordinary shares.
-Such additional dividends shall be declared pro rata on the ordinary shares and Preferred Shares on an as-converted basis.
+Such additional dividends shall be declared pro rata on the ordinary shares and Preferred Shares on an as converted basis.